Six Tips for Tunnel Lighting Project

 Near the exit is the interior zone where only the tunnel lighting influences the eye adaptation.
 The lighting level remains constant in this zone as it completes the adaptation process.
 It supports natural illumination for the driver’s proper visual condition.

-Getting out of the tunnel requires the eyes to adapt from low to high luminance level, a total opposite with the access zone.
+Getting out of the tunnel requires the eyes to adapt from low to high luminance levels, a total opposite of the access zone.
 The lighting design will differ for daytime and nighttime, thus dimming function is a good option.
 It adapts to changing daylight environments to help drivers clearly see obstacles.
-During the night, road lighting within 300-meters from the tunnel’s exit helps to avoid accidents.
+During the night, road lighting within 300 meters of the tunnel’s exit helps to avoid accidents.

 Tunnel Lighting Distribution

-Proper lighting distribution for each tunnel zones is important to consider in tunnel designs.
-Natural lighting can enter up to 15-meters from the entrance of the tunnel.
-Tunnel structures are mostly 200-centimeter high which makes objects visible from a 100-meters viewing point.
-The remaining 25-meters will need a gradual lighting design for eye adaptation.
+Proper lighting distribution for each tunnel zone is important to consider in tunnel designs.
+Natural lighting can enter up to 15 meters from the entrance of the tunnel.
+Tunnel structures are mostly 200-centimeter high which makes objects visible from a 100-meter viewing point.
+The remaining 25 meters will need a gradual lighting design for eye adaptation.

 Tunnel Lighting Maintenance